Koussay-Akchi/FTLautosave/README.md

 - **Backup Management**: Keep your backups in check.
 Never lose progress again!
 - **One-Click Restart & Restore**: Need a fresh start or want to restore from a backup?
 Done and done.

+## 🛠️ Usage

+- Set your autosave interval (in minutes).
+- Click “Play” to start FTL and initiate autosave and backup.
+- Use “Restart” to refresh your game files from autosave.
+- Hit “Restore Backup” to roll back to one of your previous backups.

 ## 💾 Installation

 1. **Clone the Repo**: